ebonnal/streamable/README.md

 ```

 ### thread-based concurrency
-> Applies the transformation concurrently using a thread queue of size `concurrency`, and preserving the upstream order by default:
+> Applies the transformation concurrently using a thread queue of size `concurrency`:
 ```python
 import requests